The Victor-Victrola PageHow can I tell if my Victor or Victrola is a fake? How can I tell if it is original or has been restored?

 Nipper on Steroids (left) A Chinese Reproduction Dataplate from a Fake Victrola.
 Poor Nipper is suffering from "muscle bulge" syndrome.
 Note that the model "type" and serial number areas have been left blank, allowing the seller to stamp any information they wish.
 Mystery plate (right) A reproduction plate from Mexico made by someone who has been sampling too much tequila.
 Both Victor and Edison brands are represented on this plate, along with the meaningless term "Graphonole" and a pointless 1884 date.
 RCA is also mentioned just to make it more confusing.

-Please be aware that there is nothing wrong with buying or selling a restored machine...ANY restored machine...as long as the buyer knows that it was restored.
+Please be aware that there is nothing wrong with buying or selling a restored machine...ANY restored machine...as long as the buyer is aware that it was restored.
 For a machine that is showing severe wear or damage, a restoration is often necessary to make the appearance acceptable.
 A correct (e.g. authentic) restoration, using proper finishing materials and techniques, can result in a machine that looks like new, and which will maintain a reasonable amount of its original value.
-On the other hand, phonographs that have been restored incorrectly, (typically by using polyurethane or other modern varnish products) may look very nice, will have very little value.
-These are becoming more and more common on the market.
+On the other hand, phonographs that have been restored incorrectly, (typically by using polyurethane or other modern products) may look very nice, but will have very little value.
+Poorly restored phonographs are becoming more and more common on the market.
 Once it has been restored (well or poorly), it can never become original again.
 Dishonest (or clueless) sellers will often misrepresent a restoration, with hopes of fooling the buyer into believing that it is original, and thus securing a much higher price.
 Obvious indicators of a restoration can include:

 Poor color matching between the under lid or inside areas and the outside of the machine cabinet.
 If the "under-lid" colors are significantly different than the exterior cabinet colors, than that's a possible indicator of a restoration, although it is common for exterior portions of an original cabinet to have faded over time and exposure.
 See pictures below.
 If you notice that the area immediately surrounding the "Victrola" decal under the lid is darker than the rest of the under-lid area, that is a certain sign of a not-so-hot restoration where they masked-off the decal during stripping to protect it, and refinished the rest.